wizzfizz94/backend-api-example/README.md

 The uploaded file is parsed by the koa-body middleware and then uploaded to a cloud S3 bucket.
 This functionality has been isolated to the `uploadFileToS3` function so other data storage solutions could be implemented in the future.

 Images are stored as objects with the key being a UUID, allowing the solution to store and index any image.
-The image name is stored in the metadata feild so it can be recovered when a request to download the image is made.
+The image name is stored in the metadata field so it can be recovered when a request to download the image is made.

 Error handling handles when the database is unreachable.
 The route responds with an internal server error in this situation.
 In the future I would expand on this depending on the context.

 # Image Download
 GET request to the `/images/:id` endpoint.
 Where the id is the UUID of the image.

 The id in the request params is parsed to the `downloadFileFromS3` function which makes a request to the S3 bucket for the image with this UUID.
-The response in sent as an attachment using the orignal filename.
-This isolated function also allows the solution to be modified for differrent storage solutions.
+The response in sent as an attachment using the original filename.
+This isolated function also allows the solution to be modified for different storage solutions.

 Error handling handles when the database is unreachable or when the image cannot be found.
-When the image is not found in the S3 a 404 not found resposne is sent.
+When the image is not found in the S3 a 404 not found response is sent.
 Otherwise a 500 internal server error is returns.
 This could be expanded on depending on the context of the solution.

 # List Files
 GET request to `/images` endpoint will return a list of image id's.
 This can be used by a client to select an image to download by id.

 `listFilesFromS3` returns an array of uuids that are sent in the response.
-Again, isolated to a separate fucntion so alternative storage solutions can be added.
+Again, isolated to a separate function so alternative storage solutions can be added.

 A 500 error is passed to the client when an issue with s3 connection occurs.